"

 Step 4

-Subtract the result of Step 3 from Step 1 to determine the employee’s net taxable earnings for the pay period.
+Subtract the per-pay-period credits and deductions (Step 3) from the gross taxable earnings (Step 1) to determine the employee’s net taxable income for the pay period.

 Step 5